-The non-profit organization realizes that times are tough for many people across the state and nation.
-Many families and individuals are struggling to make ends meet and they just need a little bit of temporary help with their bills to make it thru.
+The non-profit organization realizes that times are tough for many people across the state as well as the entire nation for that matter.
+Many families and individuals are struggling to make ends meet.
+More often than not they just need a little bit of temporary help with their bills to make it thru.

 The Dollar Energy Fund works closely with 13 utility companies that are located across the state of Pennsylvania to administer the Hardship Program.
 The organization is funded by public contributions that are matched dollar for dollar by the utility companies themselves.
-What it comes down to is that the Dollar Energy Fund's success is built from neighbors helping neighbors, utility companies helping residents, and the generosity of the community and businesses.
+What it comes down to is that the Dollar Energy Fund's success is built from neighbors helping neighbors, utility companies helping residents, and the generosity of the community as well as a wide variety of businesses.
 The organization hopes that those that can will pitch in and contribute to assist those people who have made a sincere effort to pay their utility bills but are truly in short term need for relief.